Masters of Evil1 of 28

 Malekith, King of the Dark Elves and scourge of Asgard, is actually a remarkable villain.
 That might sound like an odd descriptor, since you’ve probably already forgotten the villain from Thor: The Dark World, who wanted revenge on Thor’s family for ancient wrongs.

-However, Malekith is indeed remarkable, in that he combines an inspired aesthetic, a reasonable motivation and a knockout actor (Christopher Eccleston, of Doctor Who fame), and still manages to add absolutely nothing to The Dark World’s already-anemic story.
-Malekith had nothing interesting to say, and didn’t forge any meaningful relationship with the film’s protagonist.
-Lost opportunity always stings the most. – Marshall Honorof
+However, Malekith is indeed remarkable, in that he combines an inspired aesthetic, a reasonable motivation, and a knockout actor (Christopher Eccleston, of Doctor Who fame), but still fights to stand out from the generally poorly-received story – Marshall Honorof

 Doctor Strange isn’t a bad movie.
 It’s got superb actors, world-bending special effects and smart, compelling fight scenes.
-What it also has is a villain, who deep down, doesn’t have a single original thought in his head.
+What it also has is a villain, fights to make an impression.

 This is Kaecilius, a zealot sorcerer who’s willing to blot out the world if it means he can live forever.
 Dependable Mads Mikkelsen plays this villain with the same creepiness and control that he brings to Dr. Lecter on the TV show Hannibal.
-But in Doctor Strange, Kaecilius has nothing to offer the actor.
-Nothing but the kind of “all things die” white noise we’ve heard in every superhero movie before.
+But in Doctor Strange, Kaecilius' nihilism gives the actor only one note to play.
+Nothing but the kind of “all things die” white noise fans have heard in every superhero movie, tv show, and cartoon before.

-While Kaecilius raises the stakes with an act of aggressive evil in the second act, the end of the movie unfolds to reveal he is, indeed, completely insignificant.
-Our hero’s true fight lies with the Really Big Bad, a god-demon named Dormammu, who is complete CGI and holds almost no emotional value for film-goers.
-Goon, thy name is Kaecilius. — Kenneth Butler
+While Kaecilius raises the stakes with an act of aggressive evil in the second act, the end of the movie unfolds to reveal he is, indeed, just a pawn.
+Our hero’s true fight lies with the Really Big Bad, a god-demon named Dormammu.. — Kenneth Butler

 But there’s only so much time in one movie, and Vanko’s hatred of Stark was rooted in something that happened in their fathers’ lives, not the movie’s present.
-The film never found a real, affecting way to demonstrate the injustice that so motivated Vanko.
+As the actor himself has siad, the film never found a real, affecting way to demonstrate the injustice that so motivated Vanko.
 So, all of Rourke’s character research is wasted, because you never really get a reason to care about Whiplash to begin with, other than those kick-ass whips. — Kenneth Butler

 It's hard to blame General Thaddeus "Thunderbolt" Ross for hunting down Bruce Banner in The Incredible Hulk - after all, Banner did nearly kill his daughter after their gamma ray experiment goes wrong.
 However, Ross' genius plan for capturing the former scientist is to juice up Emil Blonsky with his special super soldier serum, creating another, much worse beast in the Abomination.

-In an Ant-Man movie starring the very funny and likeable Paul Rudd as the titular teeny hero, Yellowjacket was meant to be an angry, immensibly unlikeable villain.
+In an Ant-Man movie starring the very funny and likeable Paul Rudd as the titular teeny hero, Yellowjacket was meant to be an angry, immensibly unlikeable villain fans could boo.
 Marvel succeeded there.
 Darren Cross, played by Corey Stoll, was easy to hate, with his finance-bro overcompensating and constant bottom-line chasing.

 The contrast is even more stark when you consider that the film’s good guys, Scott Lang (Rudd) and Hank Pym (Michael Douglas), are both trying to build some sort of rapport with their estranged families.

-What Marvel failed to do, however, was give us an Ant-Man villain that went beyond the kind of CEO megalomania we’d already seen in, not one, not two, but three Iron Man movies.
+What Marvel failed to do, however, was give us an Ant-Man villain that went beyond the kind of CEO megalomania fans would say themselves they had already seen in, not one, not two, but three Iron Man movies.
 Three. — Kenneth Butler

 Abomination is a slightly better villain than you remember - although that doesn’t mean he’s a good one, by any means.